Logo MITECO

 For this purpose, species distribution models (specifically the favorability function) have been used, a tool that allows predicting how climate change could affect distributions, providing precise spatial information on the vulnerability of these species.
 For the construction of the models, a series of climatic and non-climatic predictor variables (topographic, spatial and anthropic activity), as well as different climate change scenarios, have been selected.

-As main conclusions, it was observed that the potential favorable distribution for six of these species (imperial eagle, rabbit, mountain lizard, Canary Island shrew, bearded vulture and Balearic toad) could be seen as negatively affected by the effects of climate change to a greater or lesser degree, with loss of areas with favorable conditions for these species.
-A positive evolution was found for the leprosy tortoise, while for the other three species (the pallaresa lizard, the piornal hare and the black-headed tortoise) there were hardly any significant differences in their potential favorable distribution.
+As main conclusions, it was observed that the favourable potential distribution for six of these species (imperial eagle, rabbit, mountain lizard, Canarian shrew, bearded vulture and Balearic toad) could be negatively affected by the effects of climate change to a greater or lesser degree, with losses of areas with favourable conditions for these species.
+For the pond turtle, a positive evolution was found, while for the remaining three species (lizard, broom hare and black tortoise) hardly any significant differences were found in their favorable potential distribution.

 In any case, these results confirm the need for IUCN and relevant entities to implement climate change adaptation measures for the most vulnerable species, both legislative and ex situ and in situ conservation measures, in the short term.
 For this reason, a report on the status of each of the species has been sent to the IUCN Red List office, paying attention to those with the worst prognosis.

-Finally, the project has sought to inform and sensitize to the population on the effects of climate change on the conservation status of these species, through different actions in digital format (such as the publication of an infographic or an informative brochure) and through talks and participation in the II Iberoamerican Congress of Biogeography and the XV Congress of SECEM.
+Finally, the project has tried to inform and raise awareness among the population about the effects of climate change on the conservation status of these species, through different actions in digital format (such as the publication of an infographic or an informative brochure) as well as through talks and participation in the II Ibero-American Congress of Biogeography and the XV Congress of the SECEM.

 programa